How to Run Properly with Belly Breathing

 How to Run and Breathe Properly thumbnail

-Ask any runner how to run properly, you’ll probably hear about heel strike, nutrition, or gear.
+Ask any runner how to run properly, and you’ll probably hear about heel strike, nutrition, or gear.
 These are what’s most often seen in magazines, videos, and running stores.
-Another factor to consider in your running is your breathing patterns and habits
+Another factor to consider in your running is your breathing patterns and habits.

 How is your breathing involved in running properly?
 Read on to learn more.